thisisgambi/cppc_gambi/README.md

 # C++ Practical Course - s18

+During the last part of my Computer Science studies at the Ludwig-Maximilians-University (short LMU) in Munich I am one of the lucky ones allowed to participate in a practical course about advanced software development (with examples done in C++).

+This repo will be continued throughout the course and will be my very own spot for notes.
+I am pretty sure that I have to get over this again and again while I am learning the concepts and prinicples of modern software development.

+**WORK IN PROGRESS**

 ## Session 1:

 - Basics
+- The C language

 ## Session 2:

 What happens if the compiler sees the following expression ?: